-- 1. Make a commitment to sign up and engage with a relevant employment or training programme. - 2.
-Complete the Crisis Skyline or Shiloh Renting Ready course. - 3.
-Agree to referrals to debt advice and attend appointments. - 4.
-Agree and engage with tenancy support. - 5.
-Agree and engage with drug and alcohol treatment services.

-- 6. Agree and maintain a payment plan based on what is affordable to reduce outstanding debt. - 7.
-Complete an anger management course
+- 1. Make appropriate Safeguarding referrals. - 2.
+Make a commitment to sign up and engage with a relevant employment or training programme. - 3.
+Complete the Crisis Skyline or Shiloh Renting Ready course. - 4.
+Agree to referrals to debt advice and attend appointments. - 5.
+Agree and engage with tenancy support. - 6.
+Agree and engage with drug and alcohol treatment services. - 7.
+Agree and maintain a payment plan based on what is affordable to reduce outstanding debt. - 8.
+Complete an anger management course.

-Their situation will be reviewed in 2 months and prior to making an offer of accommodation.
+Their situation will be reviewed 2 months prior to making an offer of accommodation.
 If the applicant has not maintained the agreement, their application will be placed into suspension and reviewed monthly.